Spanglish (film): Plot

-After John's restaurant receives an enthusiastic review, he stresses about maintaining standards.
-Deborah begins an affair with a real estate agent.
+John is tipped off to a critic visiting his restaurant; not wanting the additional social pressures of being famed for his cooking, he unsuccessfully attempts to offer a good but not great dish.
+When John's restaurant subsequently receives an enthusiastic review, he stresses about maintaining standards, but Deborah is allegedly so happy with the news she has sex with John.
 She also secures Cristina a scholarship to Bernice's private school, upsetting Flor, who is concerned her daughter might become an outcast or lose her individuality there.
 As Cristina begs to attend the school, Flor agrees but feels that Deborah is overstepping her bounds and voices her concerns to John, who tells her he empathizes as Bernice's own mother does not support her.

 Deborah allows Cristina to bring her private school friends over for a sleepover, telling Flor it is a study session although Cristina is expected home for a family event.
 The now-sober Evelyn confronts her daughter about her affair, warning her she will lose John and ruin her life if she does not stop.

 Deborah confesses to John, who cannot face her and leaves.
 He encounters Flor, who has arrived to quit and retrieve Cristina.
 Since Cristina is asleep with her friends, John takes Flor to his restaurant, where he cooks for her, and they admit their feelings for each other but acknowledge they cannot have a relationship.

 A desperate Deborah continuously tries to contact John, blaming Evelyn's failings as a parent for her behavior.
 They have a frank conversation during which they admit their faults and become closer.

 The next day, Flor comes to take Cristina home and informs her that she has quit her job, which upsets her.
 John and Flor part amicably.
 On the way home, Flor further informs Cristina she cannot attend private school anymore, which leads her to have a public meltdown and accuse her of ruining her life.

 After Cristina asks her mother for "space," Flor, having lost patience, tells Cristina she must answer an important question at such a young age: "Is what you want for yourself to become someone very different than me?"
 Cristina considers this on their bus ride home before they make up and embrace.

 Cristina's essay to the Princeton committee concludes that, although being accepted would thrill her, she would not let it define her, as she is already her mother's daughter.